-We often think of card makers like Goudey and Topps as driving the hobby forward with whatever "fun" they can inject into packs of cardboard and gum.
-While those companies mean a lot to end products, they share the road with us, the collectors who buy their stuff.
+We often think of card makers like Goudey and Topps as driving the hobby forward by injecting "fun" into packs of cardboard and gum.
+While those companies mean a lot to those end products, they share the road with us, the collectors who buy their stuff.
 When I think of what we contribute, I think of Nap Lajoie.

 |1933 Goudey Big League Gum #106, Napoleon Lajoie|

 If you know #106 at all, you know it as one of our hobby's treasured rarities.
 When we fantasize about "owning a Lajoie," most of us mean this one.
 He's a prize, in part, because collectors demanded his creation.
 If you don't know that origin story, I recommend starting with Anson Whaley's 7 fun facts about the Nap Lajoie 1933 Goudey card.
 Today's article covers that card's larger context and a "deadline trade" that I believe made him so hard to find.

 1933's best-laid plans